engagement-center/nestwatchR/README.md

 ## Development Tasks :construction:

-This repository is in early development with plans to add additional functions create an R package to facilitate accessibility.
+This repository is in early development with plans to add additional functions to create an R package to facilitate accessibility.

-- [x] Finish code to estimate first lay date if not provided
+- [ ] Add phenological filtering example to “filter” vignette
-- [x] Start code to estimate fledge date if not provided
+- [ ] Debug nw.estfirstlay() and nw.estclutchsize() to fix handling of
-- [x] Start code to estimate hatch date if not provided
+  no data subsets to bind.
-- [x] Update “filter” vignette
+- [ ] Update “estimate” vignette with all nw.est… functions and examples
-- [ ] Debug nw.estfirstlay() and nw.estclutchsize().
-Fix handling of no
+- [ ] Rework nw.estphenology to dynamically find column names regardless
-  data subsets to bind.
+  of capitalization
-- [ ] Update “estimate” vignette
+- [ ] Rework nw.estphenology to run from a df of data to allow for multiple spp ina single function run

 ## Overview :pushpin: